 Col de l’Herpie is a high mountain pass at an elevation of 2.970m (9,744ft) above the sea level, located in the Isère department in the Rhône-Alpes region of south-eastern France.
 It’s one of the highest roads of Europe.

-The road to the summit is gravel, rocky, tippy and bumpy at times.
-The road is impassable in winters.
-Great trail for experienced wheelers.
-Avoid driving in this area if unpaved mountain roads aren't your strong point.
+The road to the summit is totally unpaved.
+Accessibility is largely limited to the summer season.
+It is not generally snow-free until late June or even July in some years.
 It’s a chairlift access trail.
-4x4 required.
+4x4 vehicle required.
 The climb is very steep: an average slope of 12%.
 Wet conditions may make for tough driving along the muddy road.
-It’s one of the highest mountain roads of the country.
+It’s one of the highest roads of the country.